Racism in Perinatal & Pediatric Health

 Join Nurturely and The Black Doula with national guest speakers for a 4-week virtual series tackling systemic racism within pregnancy, birth, postpartum, and infant health.
 This workshop series is for physicians, midwives, nurses, doulas, lactation consultants, insurance providers, case managers, Traditional Health Workers, mental health professionals, home visitors, and anyone who works with birthing people and infants in a physical or psychological care system.

-Tuesdays in September, 12:00 - 2:00pm Pacific
+Wednesdays in September, 12:00 - 2:00pm Pacific

-Facilitated by Sabia Wade,
+Facilitated by Sabia C. Wade,

 Revolutionary Doula, Educator, and Birth Justice Advocate